nayutaco/lns_arduino_library/setup_pay.md

 ## The payment

-1. Scan the QR code displayed the ePaper.
+1. Scan the QR code displayed on the ePaper.
-2. Payment!
+2. Make a payment.
 3. Wait...
 4. ePaper displays "Received!"